enesgrahovac/chat-with-youtube/readme.md

 - 5 December 2024: Fix styling on chat.
 And allow messaging and dummy responses.
 Maybe AI responses if time permits.
 - 6 December 2024: When user sends a message, get an AI response and show it in the chat.
 - 7 December 2024: Make the chat respond based on the video transcript.
+- 10 December 2024: Pass more metadata to the LLM, such as current time.
+Also, trim the transcript around the current time.